-The Privilege of riding a school bus will depend upon students obeying the following rules and procedures in accordance with the Grant County School District and under 702 KAR 5:030 section 19-20.
+The Privilege of riding a school bus will depend upon students obeying the following rules and procedures in accordance with the Grant County School District and under 702 KAR 5:030 section 19-20, in addition to House Bill 446.
 These behavior expectations apply to students, drivers, and others whether going to and from home, at the bus stop, on the buses, on our school grounds or our school buildings.